-As seen in the recent blizzard to hit the Northeast, storms of such magnitude can have many negative effects, from the potential for power outages to roofs collapsing to driving hazards.
-One thing that is sure to be unavoidable this weekend will be the need for snow removal.
+As seen in the recent snow in the Northeast, storms of such magnitude can have many negative effects, from the potential for power outages to roofs collapsing to driving hazards.
+One thing that is sure to be unavoidable this week will be the need for snow removal.
 Fortunately, the Snow & Ice Management Association (SIMA) offers these helpful tips for removing snow safely.

 Photo by Campbell Valarie

 SIMA reports that Clinical Research in Cardiology published a 2011 study that showed shoveling snow can increase heart attack risks.
 Other negative impacts commonly associated with shoveling snow include back pain, pulled muscles, dehydration, frostbite and even broken bones.
 To avoid injury, it's crucial that anyone removing snow follows safe shoveling practices.

 The first step that SIMA recommends is not letting snow build up for long.
 If you regularly go out when there are a few inches of snow on the ground versus waiting until 2 feet have piled up, you'll be working with more manageable weights.

 Their second tip is to wear breathable layers.
 Your body can still heat up quickly doing manual work outside in the cold.
 Layering is important to help you keep from overheating in your warm winter clothes.
 You could end up dehydrated if you get too hot and start to sweat.
 Opt for fabrics made from cotton or silk that allow more evaporation than wool or man-made materials.

 You should also wear good boots.
 Good snow boots will be warm, waterproof and have good traction.
 Slipping on snow and ice can lead to a lot of unnecessary injuries, so be sure to move carefully and wear the right gear for your feet.